-Company/Organization PSI Healthcare Dev't.
-Corp.
-Position/Relationship Finance & Admin.
-Manager Period of Service Sept.
-16, 2016 - to present rsi nearificate Dev t.
-Corp.
-I maire a ramin.
-Wanger
+Company/Organization Position/Relationship Period of Service Finance & Admin.
+Manager Sept.
+16, 2016 - to present

-- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Supercity Realty Development Corporation, as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations. - 4.
+- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Supercity Realty Development Corporation, as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations. - 4.
 I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code. - 5.
 I shall inform the corporate secretary of Supercity Realty Development Corporation of any changes in the abovementioned information within five days from its occurrence.